 Guide on How to Write Policies and Procedures With Expert Insights

-You might think policies and procedures are dry and dull, but they are what guide the key functions and decisions in an organisation to ensure that processes run without avoidable bumps in the road.
+You might think policies and procedures are dry and dull, but they guide the key functions and decisions in an organisation so processes run smoothly.

 - What are written policies and procedures?